How Echo Look could feed Amazon’s big data fueled fashion ambitions

 If you get enough consumer data then you just create the marketplace for design and you basically make everything just in time, made to order.

 Tailored fashion at scale is not all that’s potentially unlocked by the Echo Look’s depth and trend sensing eye.
-Another technology that could be delivered via this connected camera plus app set-up are virtual try ons, with the tech becoming a trusted conduit for Amazon to ask for and receive full length body size measurements, captured from users’ hands free Echo Look selfies.
-With that data it could build an accurate 3D body model for each shopper, and — combined with an inventory of digitized garments — the Echo Look app could then offer users a virtual changing room where they could play around trying stuff on digitally before they buy.
+Another technology that could be delivered via this connected camera plus app set-up is virtual try ons, with the product becoming a trusted conduit for Amazon to ask for and receive full length body size measurements, captured from users’ hands free Echo Look selfies.
+With that data it could build an accurate 3D body model for each shopper, and — combined with an inventory of digitized garments — the Echo Look app then becomes a virtual changing room where users could play around trying garments on digitally before they buy.

 And with the Echo Look, Amazon may have created the perfect arena to slot in this last piece to crown its fashion ambitions.
-Then, with a savvy AI to recommend styles, a virtual body double to see how potential purchases look, and local manufacturing supporting very fast shipping it’s in a position to convince users there’s no practical need to ever visit an actual clothes store.
+Then, with a savvy AI to recommend styles, a virtual body double to envisage how potential purchases look, and local manufacturing that supports very fast shipping the ecommerce giant is in a position to convince users there’s no practical need to ever visit an actual clothes store.

 “People are time sensitive, and we’ve learnt and been programmed now, through the likes of Uber etc, that getting something quickly… is possible,” adds Adeyoola.
 “With Amazon Prime Now you can order something and it be there within an hour.
 So then why do I need to go on a busy Tube train, travel for an hour to a high street and get hot and bothered?